ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 `producer` getter returns a [SignalProducer](#signal-producers) that will send the property's current value, followed by all changes over time.

-The `<~` operator can be used to bind properties in different ways:
+The `<~` operator can be used to bind properties in different ways.
+Note that in all cases, the target has to be a `MutablePropertyType`.

-* `Property <~ Signal` binds the signal to the property, updating the property's value to the lates value sent by the signal.
+* `Property <~ Signal` binds the signal to the property, updating the property's value to the latest value sent by the signal.
-* `Property <~ SignalProducer` creates a signal from the given producer, which will immediately bound to the given property, updating the property's value to the latest value sent by the signal
+* `Property <~ SignalProducer` creates a signal from the given producer, which will immediately bind to the given property, updating the property's value to the latest value sent by the signal
 * `Property <~ Property` binds the _destination_ property to the latest values the _source_ property.